Haven-hvn/.github/profile/README.md

 ## HAVEN — Reclaiming the Internet for the User.

 We build open-source infrastructure where data stays encrypted and platforms don't hold the keys.
 No centralized backends, no gatekeepers, no data silos.
-From haven-cli our decentralized video archival tool using Dfinity ICP's vetKeys to vlm-engine AI-powered media analysis without the corporate overhead—our stack ensures user sovereignty.

 ### 📈 Trending